cakephp/docs/en/controllers.rst

     Called after controller action logic, but before the view is rendered.
-This callback is not used often, but may be needed if you are calling render() manually before the end of a given action.
+This callback is not used often, but may be needed if you are calling :php:meth:`~Controller::render()` manually before the end of a given action.

 .. php:method:: afterFilter()